WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 What can I do if the abuser violates the order?

-Call the police, even if you think it is a minor violation.
-It is a crime and contempt of court if the abuser knowingly violates the order in any way.
+You can call the police if that is a safe option for you, even if you think it is a minor violation.
+It can be a crime and contempt of court if the abuser knowingly violates the order in any way.
 Contempt of court is when someone breaks a court order.
 A judge can punish someone for being in contempt of court.

 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.